Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 one week).

-When specifically considering short-lived certificates as an approach to revocation, their effectiveness relies on whether or not **all** certificates are required to be short-lived.
-If end-users enforce that all certificates are short-lived, and issuance is transparent, then revocation is provided by the transparency system.
+When specifically considering short-lived certificates as an approach to revocation, effectiveness depends on whether or not **all** certificates are required to be short-lived.
+If end-users enforce that all certificates are short-lived, and issuance is transparent, then revocation is provided by the transparency system as claimed.
 If certificates may be issued with longer lifespans, then a secondary revocation mechanism for these certificates is necessary.
 Considering solutions other than short-lived certificates, where the CA initiates revocation by declining to sign some statement, it's clear that the same potential for split-view attacks exists as discussed above.

 # Security Considerations